 - Pre-learning children have extra support before new concepts are introduced in class. - Precision monitoring- children are given words that they are struggling to read/write in grids and timed each day to try to improve on the time taken to read/write a given number of words.
-This usually focuses on high frequency words and common exception words.
-The site used is http://www.johnandgwyn.co.uk/probe.html - We run intervention groups for children with comprehension difficulties.
-This will include materials such as New Reading and Thinking.
-These are run by both staff and parent helpers.
+This usually focuses on high frequency words and common exception words. - We run intervention groups for children with comprehension difficulties.
+This will include materials such as New Reading and Thinking. - ٠

-These all support the development of language and English skills for children identified as needing extra support.
-Teaching assistants or teachers may run intervention groups or catch up sessions for children identified as at risk of falling behind.
+These programmes support the development of language and English skills for children identified as needing extra support.
+Teaching assistants or teachers may run intervention groups or catch up sessions for children identified at risk of falling behind.
 We choose to run these interventions because they have a positive impact on the child enabling them to feel more confident and to close the attainment gap with their peers.
 We recognise that what works for one child does not always work for another, which is why the impact of all interventions is closely monitored alongside the progress data for each individual child.